Who is your water supplier?

 Some companies supply the water to your home and collect the wastewater from your sinks and toilets.

-Others only supply you with water - in these cases you'll need to find the company that collect your waste water too.
+Others only supply you with water - in these cases you will need to find the company that collect your waste water too.

 Can you save money on your water bill?

-If your new property has a water meter, it's worth taking a reading and passing it on to the supplier as soon as you can.
+If your new property has a water meter, it is worth taking a reading and passing it on to the supplier as soon as you can.
 That way you can make sure your bills are accurate and you won't end up paying for water used by the previous occupiers.

-If you just want to cut your water bills, read our guide: 5 Easy Ways to Save Money on Your Water Bill.
+If you want to cut your water bills, read this guide.